fermyon/developer/content/spin/http-trigger.md

 print("hello world\n");
 ```

-The [Go SDK for Spin](./go-components.md) supports the Spin executor.
+Here is a working example, written in [Grain](https://grain-lang.org/),
-Here is another example, written in [Grain](https://grain-lang.org/),
+a programming language that natively targets WebAssembly and WASI but
-a new programming language that natively targets WebAssembly:
+does not yet support the component model:

 <!-- @nocpy -->